olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 - Dealing with the inverted TTL signals is best addressed by using an ESP32 module connected to the serial port to act as a wireless bridge.
 This is detailed below in the 'ESP32 Wireless Bridge' section.

-- If you prefer to use a wired connection for the serial port instead, then the following options are available:
+- If you prefer to use a wired connection instead, then the following options are available:

   1. Use the FT_prog tool to reconfigure FTDI based serial adapters to use inverted TTL signals:
       - Notes:
         - Do not connect the 5V pin!
 Only connect Gnd, RX, and TX.
-        - This may not work on all versions of this adapter, many have non-genuine chips.
+        - This may not work on all adapters as many have non-genuine chips.
       - The FT_prog tool can be downloaded [here](https://ftdichip.com/utilities/#ft_prog).
       - Instructions can be found [here](https://github.com/kaack/elrs-joystick-control?tab=readme-ov-file#configuring-the-ftdi-adapter).